 Having a healthy work life balance is important as it reduces stress and enables you to enjoy your personal time more.
-With these few simple tweaks, you can organise your time better and prioritise what matters most to you. #lessworkmorelife
+Try these simple work life balance tips to organise your time better and prioritise what matters most to you. #lessworkmorelife

 In a recent survey by Stylist magazine, 81% of respondents said they are now focused on creating a better work life balance.